-2026 Funding for E-Truck Depot Charging Infrastructure: How to Secure the Funding
+New Funding for E-Truck Depot Charging Infrastructure: How to Secure the Funding

 The transformation of the logistics industry is no longer a distant prospect.
 The question is no longer whether it will happen, but how—and, above all, the budget.
 While public fast-charging stations along transport routes and corridors are being expanded at an increasing rate, another area is now coming into focus: depot charging.

-With the anticipated funding for non-public charging infrastructure, the German Federal Ministry of Transport (BMV) is addressing this very issue.
+With the funding for non-public charging infrastructure, the German Federal Ministry of Transport (BMV) is addressing this very issue.
 This presents a crucial opportunity for companies — but also a strategic need for action.

 What is Being Funded?